Mulshi Dam

+Although, a century has passed since the completion of the Dam, many of the demands of the aggrieved farmers are not full filled yet.

+As per the agreement in the year 1937 between the Government and Tata Power Company under the Land Acquisition Act (1894), land acquired and compensation paid was as follows :

+Total land acquired is 15073 acres and 35 gunthas, paying compensation of Rs.27,55,082.

+Apart from this, Rs.
+377,403 was paid as compensation for houses, trees and temples.

+Thus, total compensation paid was Rs.
+3,132,485.

 Tourism

 In recent years Mulshi and adjoining areas have been developed as a tourist destination, adding accommodation for leisure guests.
 The place is around 2 hours drive from Pune and is a major attraction over the weekends.
-Best time to visit Mulshi is from August to October.
+The best time of the year to visit Mulshi is from August to October.